Articles of Incorporation and Rules

 3. The Chairperson shall decide all matters other than those determined by law, the Articles of Incorporation, these Bylaws and the General Meeting of Representatives

-(Verification of qualifications)
+(Verification of Eligibility)

 2. An agent delegated by a representative pursuant to Article 65 of the Articles of Incorporation shall submit a power of attorney signed or stamped by the representative to the Union at the reception desk of the venue of the general meeting of representatives, have his/her qualifications confirmed, and be issued an agent certificate by the Union